audeering/audb/docs/caching.rst

     $ chmod g+s /data/audb  # content inherits group ownership
     $ setfacl -d -m u::rwx,g::rwx,o::rx- /data/audb  # content inherits rights

+:mod:`audb` uses lock files to avoid race conditions when trying to access the same file.
+You can only use a shared cache on the same platform as the file lock mechanism is not cross-platform compatible.

 User cache
 ----------